wadedesir/portfolio/README.md

 # Personal Portfolio
-Had to sit down this week and create something nice for me this time.
+Decided to sit down this week and create a website.
 Came up with something original with a design of my own.
 Really glad how it came out.
 Take a look and if you have any feedback feel free to use the form on the site to leave it.

 **Link to project:** http://desir.dev/